 Most of us are familiar with this condition to some degree, even if we do not know the specifics of how acne occurs.
 The textbook description of it is a skin disorder that occurs when hair follicles (even though you don’t notice it as much, your face has hundreds of hair follicles) becomes clogged with dead skin cells and oils that causes the skin to become inflamed, resulting in a white fluid-filled sac.

 To be more precise, it is the mixture of oil and dead cells that allows the bacteria Propionibacterium acnes (P. acne) to breed, causing this condition.
 Typically, the bacteria would reside on the skin’s surface without causing too much trouble, but when the hair follicles become clogged with oil and dead cells, it invites the bacteria to flourish and feast on the contents within.
 This would then cause a domino effect as the production of inflammatory chemicals and enzymes kicks in, followed by the immune system’s response to fight back with further inflammation.

 5 Common Types of Acne

-Acne is an inflammatory disorder, so it is important to remember that when treating it.
-Anything and everything you do to reduce inflammation will help speed up the healing for your cystic bumps and red marks.
+Acne is an inflammatory disorder, so it is important to remember that when treating it, anything and everything you do to calm inflammation will help speed up the healing for your cystic bumps and red marks.
 The reverse is true as well: irritation will make inflammation worse and, therefore, cause more breakouts.